aaronchu/heroku-review-envs/heroku-app-create/README.md

 Config vars are pulled from the Review Apps Beta pipelines.
 Configure these before launching the apps.
 Both the Development App and Related Apps pull their Config Vars from there before any updates from `MSVC_REF`.

 ## Known Issues

-### Detection of Buildpacks for Elixir Apps

-You must specify the buildpacks in the configuration of another app in the pipeline (we did this in a `staging` phase app), in order for the buildpacks to be picked up - even if they're specified in the `app.json` file.

 ### Auto-deployment of updates to Related Apps